lhnguyen102/cuTAGI/README.md

 ```

 ## Installation
-We highly recommend installing cuTAGI using DOCKER method to facilitate the installation.
+We highly recommend installing cuTAGI using Docker method to facilitate the installation.

 ### Docker
 1. Install Docker by following these [instructions](https://docs.docker.com/get-docker/)